 “The admirable ensemble cohesion brought these individual characters and musicians into a unified narrative.
 At one moment flutist Nicholas Southwick intensely focused on the soprano to produce a seamless unison response and accent to the poetry before delving into his own melodious solo.” – The Boston Musical Intelligencer

-Praised by the Royal Gazette for his “beautiful phrasing” and “bright and lively playing” and by the Boston Musical Intelligencer for his "admirable ensemble cohesion," flutist Nicholas Southwick made his international solo debut at the age of 18 performing the music of J.S.
-Bach with the Bermuda Chamber Orchestra in Hamilton, Bermuda and has since performed in Austria, France, the United Kingdom, and northern Italy, where he held a principal flute fellowship position at the Trentino Festival.
-He holds awards from the Presser Foundation, Orchestra of the Americas, and Bay Chamber Concerts (Rockport, ME), where he was honored with the Ezra Rachlin Prize for Excellence.
+Praised by the Royal Gazette for his “beautiful phrasing” and “bright and lively playing” and by the Boston Musical Intelligencer for his "admirable ensemble cohesion," flutist Nicholas Southwick enjoys a diverse career as a chamber musician, orchestral player, and teacher.
+Performance highlights include Bach concerti with the Bermuda Chamber Orchestra and invitations to perform at the Trentino Music Festival (northern Italy), Domaine Forget International Music Festival (Québec), and Bay Chamber Concerts (Maine), where he was awarded the Ezra Rachlin Prize for Excellence in Performance.

-In demand as an instructor, Nicholas serves on the flute faculties of the Tufts University Community Music Programs, Concord Conservatory of Music, and Ipswich Schools.
-He has also worked as a Teaching Artist for El Sistema Somerville and traveled to Cap-Haitian, Haiti under the auspices of the Fulbright Association to teach flutists and coach chamber music at the Institut de Musique "Cemuchca."
+A passionate instructor, Nicholas has served on the flute faculties of the Concord Conservatory of Music, Tufts University Community Music Programs, and Ipswich and Arlington Schools.
+He also worked as a Teaching Artist for El Sistema Somerville and traveled to Cap-Haitian, Haiti under the auspices of the Fulbright Association to teach flutists and coach chamber music at the Institut de Musique “Cemuchca.”